 Normally, when your MacBook Air or MacBook Pro can boot up, you can transfer files from Mac to Mac with Migration Assistant or an external disk.
 But when your Mac is broken or dead, how to transfer files from a broken Mac to a new Mac?
-In this article, we will talk about 4 feasible ways to get files off a dead MacBook Air/Pro, just keep reading.
+Before you transfer files, take a moment to review the following important preparations:

 It is always advisable to keep a backup of your data on a Mac.
-If you have used Time Machine to back up all the files on your broken MacBook to an external drive, then it's very simple to transfer data from a broken Mac to the new Mac.
+If you have used Time Machine to back up all the files on your broken MacBook Pro to an external drive, then it's very simple to recover data from a crashed MacBook Pro and transfer data to the new Mac.

-- Connect your Time Machine backup drive to the new Mac.
-Now, launch Mac Finder, and access the drive under the Locations section in the left sidebar.
+- Launch Mac Finder, and access the drive under the Locations section in the left sidebar.

 - Double-click the Backups.backupdb and then click the folder with the name of your dead Mac.
 All of your backups are listed in separate folders named after the dates they were created, in the format YYYY-MM-DD.

-If unfortunately, you didn't have any backups of your broken MacBook Air or MacBook Pro, don't worry, go ahead to try the below solutions to get files off a dead MacBook Air or Pro.
+If, unfortunately, you didn't have any backups of your broken MacBook Air or MacBook Pro, don't worry; go ahead to try the solutions below to get files off a dead MacBook Air or Pro.

-Apple provides a very useful boot mode called Target Disk Mode on Intel-based Mac.
+Apple provides a very useful boot mode called Target Disk Mode on an Intel-based Mac.
 This mode can be used to share your (dead/broken) Mac's internal hard drive with another Mac to transfer files.
-If your broken Mac computer is fitted with an Intel chip, then use the below steps to solve how to transfer data from dead Mac to new Mac:
+If your broken Mac computer is fitted with an Intel chip, then use the steps below to solve how to transfer data from dead Mac to new Mac:

 - Now turn your attention to the new Mac.
 The broken Mac's drive icon should appear on the desktop or in the Finder sidebar under Locations.

-- Double click on the drive to access it.
-If the drive is encrypted with FileVault you should be prompted for the password which macOS can use to decrypt the volume.
+- Double-click on the drive to access it.
+If the drive is encrypted with FileVault you should be prompted for the password, which macOS can use to decrypt the volume.

 - Drag and drop the files/folders from the broken Mac disk to the new Mac's storage.